Impact

 Risk and Exploitability

 The CVSS score of 7.8 classifies this issue as a high severity vulnerability.
-The associated EPSS score is not available, so the current exploitation probability cannot be quantified.
+The EPSS score is < 1%, indicating a low but non‑zero exploitation probability, so the attacker would need a local driver‑level privilege to trigger the vulnerability.
 The vulnerability is not yet listed in the CISA KEV catalog, indicating no confirmed active exploitation at this time.
 Based on the description, the attack vector is inferred to be a local driver‑level request; an attacker could trigger the exploit by loading a malicious driver that performs the offending IOCTL or by compromising a legitimate driver that is allowed to call it.
 If the attacker can run code with driver privileges, the corruption could lead to remote code execution or privilege escalation across the kernel space.

 OpenCVE Enrichment